Team3128/info/README.md

 ##Code of Conduct

-Our Code of Conduct outlines how members, mentors and parents conduct themselves within our robotics activities.
-During all team activities, our team aims to consistenly provide:
+Our Code of Conduct outlines how members, mentors and parents conduct themselves during all team activities by providing:
 * An environment where team members can learn, have fun, and feel safe.
 * Enviornments where team members can develop supportive relationships, while observing appropriate boundaries.
 * Diligent efforts by both students and adults to protect team members from harm.
 * Freedom to try new ideas and strategies in different areas of the team.

-During the team's activities, all [Canyon Crest Academy school rules](http://cc.sduhsd.net/documents/KeyInfo/Discipline%20Policy15-16.pdf) are in effect while on-campus or off-campus.
-Our team also follows the requirements listed in [FIRST's Youth Protection Program](http://www.firstinspires.org/resource-library/youth-protection-policy).
-Please refer to both of those document's for their complete set of guidelines.
+During the team's activities, all [Canyon Crest Academy school rules](http://cc.sduhsd.net/documents/KeyInfo/Discipline%20Policy15-16.pdf) are in effect, either while on-campus or off-campus.
+We also comply with all requirements listed in [FIRST's Youth Protection Program](http://www.firstinspires.org/resource-library/youth-protection-policy).

-Members engaging in team activities, both on and off campus, are representing the team either positively or negatively.
-Because of that, members who behave in a manner that is lower than the standards set by Team 3128 will face disciplinary action including removal from the team.
+Any member engaging in team activities represents our team - positively or negatively.
+Behaving in a manner lower than the standards set will result in disciplinary action including removal from the team.

-### Reporting Code Violations

-All students, mentors, and parents who are aware of a violation of our Code of Condcut, or is in doubt about whether or not a behavior is appropriate, is required to immediately consult a Lead Mentor or Canyon Crest Academy Administrator.
+**Reporting Code Violations**: All students, mentors, and parents aware of a violation of our Code of Condcut, or in doubt about if a behavior is appropriate, is required to immediately consult a Lead Mentor or Canyon Crest Academy Administrator.

 ### Rules & Safety Agreement